tekumara/qdrant-demo/README.md

 ## Known issues

-> Internal communication channels are never protected by an API key nor bearer tokens.
-Internal gRPC uses port 6335 by default if running in distributed mode.
+### Internal communication channels are never protected by an API key nor bearer tokens

+> Internal gRPC uses port 6335 by default if running in distributed mode.
 You must ensure that this port is not publicly reachable and can only be used for node communication

+### Consistency of write operations is only guaranteed if the operation was accepted

+[`write_consistency_factor`](https://qdrant.tech/documentation/guides/distributed_deployment/#write-consistency-factor) sets the number of replicas that must acknowledge the write for the operation to be accepted.
+To consistently accept writes, this implies that `write_consistency_factor` should be less than the number of replicas/nodes available during node restarts due to maintenance, upgrades, OOMKilled etc. See [#4626](https://github.com/qdrant/qdrant/issues/4626#issuecomment-2212415559).

+### Other issues

 - [#3360 Failed send message to http://qdrant-1.qdrant-headless:6335/ with error: Error in closure supplied to transport channel pool: status: Unavailable](https://github.com/qdrant/qdrant/issues/3360) during indexing because of OOM errors
 - [Backpressure when updating points to avoid OOM](https://github.com/qdrant/qdrant/issues/4169)